Meet Jennifer Paganelli: artist, author, and magician of color. And those are only a few of the inspiring gifts she shares with the world.

 I spent my formative years on the island of St. Croix, part of the US Virgin Islands.
 After school, I worked at several shops designing their windows and I also worked for a sweet shop called the Mahoney Place.

 My aesthetics were being strongly rooted in the Key West sensibility of Lily Pullitzer and Marimako who had a shop on St. Croix as well.
-It was a little burgeoning island at the time and a strong indigenous sensibility from Spain and Denmark.
+It was a little burgeoning island at the time and had a strong indigenous sensibility from Spain and Denmark.

 It became the West Indies European aggregate by the culmination of so many influences.
 I was very fortunate to have had the childhood I had because it’s an integral part of the lens through which I create and design.